MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-in-mixed-mode.md

 If you don't have access to a calling app's project, you can debug the DLL from the DLL project.
 You don't need mixed mode to debug.
 You need only the DLL project.
 For more information, see [How to debug from a DLL project](../debugger/how-to-debug-from-a-dll-project.md).

 > [!NOTE]
-> The available dialogs and commands might differ from the procedures described in this article, depending on your Visual Studio settings or edition.
+> The dialogs and commands described in this article might differ from your experience, depending on your Visual Studio settings or edition.
 To change your settings, select **Tools** > **Import and Export Settings**.
 For more information, see [Reset all settings](../ide/personalizing-the-visual-studio-ide.md#reset-all-settings).

-## Configure debugging for native calling app (C++)
+## Enable mixed-mode for native app (C++)

 To enable mixed-mode debugging for a native calling app, follow these steps: